 Just remember, it's a valuable experience that will help you get a better job later on in life.
-The bonus is that you could potentially earn a bit of extra cash on the side too.
+The bonus is that you could potentially earn a bit or extra cash on the side too.

 • Networking is key -Start off with speaking with friends, family and your careers department at your school or university, to find out if they know if anyone is recruiting.
 A lot of jobs are never advertised and are normally communicated by word of mouth.
 In addition, by using your careers department, they may have local business connections, who may be offering student jobs, so it is worth the look.

-These tips can guide towards your dream job, so use them wisely.
+These tips can guide you towards your dream job, so use them wisely.
 Don't forget, if you get a setback, don't stop trying!

-Shak Hakim, Founder of StudentBlock
+Shak Hakim, Founder or StudentBlock

 No comments yet.
 Be the first to post a comment